“Legitimately good music—lyrically complex, instrumentally nuanced… exploring love, relationships & social justice”

 What is the order of the evening?

 Doors open at 5:30pm.
-Food and drink will be available and online auction bidding will be open.
+Food and drink will be served and raffle tickets will be on sale.
 At around 6:45pm we will present an exciting 75-minute program featuring LiveConnections artists and students collaborating on a variety of fun and inspiring music.
 Following the program, dessert and coffee will be served.

 What is the suggested attire?